ialopezg/CoreJS/README.md

 ## Setup first controller

-Controllers layer is responsible for handling HTTP requests.
+The Controller layer is responsible for handling HTTP requests.
 This is how we create controller in Nest application:

 ```ts
 import { Controller } from '@ialopezg/corejs';